What is cholangitis?

 What is the prognosis for a cat diagnosed with CCHS?

-With suppurative CCHS, the prognosis is good with timely diagnosis and appropriate treatment, and in some cases the condition may be cured.
-With nonsuppurative CCHS, chronic, long-term remission is the therapeutic goal, and the prognosis depends on the severity and specific underlying cause or causes.
+With a timely diagnosis, appropriate treatment, and supportive care, the prognosis for suppurative CCHs is good with timely diagnosis and appropriate treatment; in some cases, the condition may be cured.
+With nonsuppurative CCHS, chronic, long-term remission is the therapeutic goal, and the prognosis depends on the severity and underlying cause or causes.